-Leaders Saracens ease to five-try win over Exeter
+Leaders Saracens earn five-try win over Exeter

 |Pen: Simmonds

-Saracens took their lead at the top of the Premiership back to 10 points with a dominant win over Exeter Chiefs.
+Saracens took their lead at the top of the Premiership back to 10 points with a dominant win over rivals Exeter.

 Andy Christie's close-range try opened the scoring for the hosts after 10 minutes before Exeter's Joe Simmonds reduced the deficit with a penalty.